-Risk of injury due to maintenance work performed incorrectiv!
+Risk of injury due to maintenance work performed incorrectly!

-Maintenance work performed incorrectly may result in severe injuries and considerable damage to property.
+Maintenance work performed incorrectly can result in severe injury and considerable damage to property.

 - Ensure that the site is sufficiently cleared before commencing work. - Ensure that the repair location is orderly and clean!
-Components and tools that are lying about or on top of each other are potential causes of accidents. - If components have been removed, observe correct assembly procedure.
-Reinstall all fixing/fastening elements and observe the prescribed tightening torque for the screws (see Chapter 11.1). - Before placing the device back into operation ensure that all work has been carried out and completed in compliance with the specifications and instructions in these Operating Instructions.
+Components and tools that are lying about or on top of each other are potential causes for accidents. - If components have been removed, observe correct assembly procedure.
+Reinstall all fixing/fastening elements and observe the prescribed tightening torque for the screws (see Chapter 11.1).

+Before placing the device back into operation ensure that all work has been performed and completed in compliance with the specifications and instructions in these Operating Instructions.